KevinHayesParrish/govisn/README.md

 # govisn

-A network visualization tool written in golang.
+A 3D network visualization tool written in golang.

-This project is a continuation of the work that started with vrmlNet.
-A second generation version was titled V15N.
+This project is a continuation of the work that started with vrmlNet, which was developed in 1998. vrmlNet created VRML code that could be rendered by VRML Browser Plug-ins.

+In the early 2000's VRML technology had sunset.
+A second generation of the project, titled V15N, was developed beginning in the Fall of 2003.
 This was a complete re-write of vrmlNet .
 Unlike vrmlNet, which used the Virtual Reality Modeling Language (VRML), V15N uses the Java 3D API for rendering a 3D visualization of a network.
+The application took as input a seed IP Address and used SNMP to walk the routing tables of routers within a network.
+It then used Java3D to visualize that network in a virtual 3D space.

 govisn is the third generation of this 3D network visualization tool.
+By the Fall of 2018, 3D visualization technology had left Java3D behind.
+I was looking to continue the 3D network visualization concept, plus learn a new coding language.
+Rather than develop a multi-tiered web-based application, I chose to keep with the original pinciples of the project: Free Open Source and a simple implmentation.
+The original goal was to build something a network engineer could deploy, without requiring complicated systems engineering or administation tasks.

-It is written in the go language and uses go-sqlite3, gosnmp and g3n libraries to for their database, SNMP and 3D rendering capabilities.
+govisn is written in the go language and uses go-sqlite3, gosnmp and g3n libraries to for their database, SNMP and 3D rendering capabilities.
 Many thanks to the authors of these libraries for the use of their work.
+I stand on the shoulders of giants.

 govisn is a single executable application.
-This supports the orginal principles of this generational series of applications, in that it is usable at no cost and easy to install and use.
+This supports the orginal principles of this generational series of applications, in that it is usable at no cost and easy to install and operate.
+The command line executable takes startup options to scan a subnet for routers.
+It then queries those routers using SNMP to create a sqlite database.
+The database is used to render the 3D scene containing the router objects and the network links between them.

 Usage of govisn:
   -a    Test opening an ArangoDB database